zhendrikse/tdd/tdd-katas/bugs-zero-kata/bugs-zero-python/README.md

 The suggested version of such a game runner below fixes the seed of the random generator that is used to simulate the roll of a die.
-This becomes necessary once we wil be using the output for our snapshots.
+This becomes necessary once we will be using the output for our snapshots.

 <details>
     <summary>Definition of the <code>GameRunner</code> class</summary>